front-commerce/developers.front-commerce.com/source/docs/advanced/theme/wysiwyg.md

 The props available represent the HTML attributes coming from your Wysiwyg content.
 The only difference compared to traditional HTML is that `class` is renamed to `className` to better support React patterns and the `props.children` is an already constructed React element.

 <blockquote class="important">
-<b>Note:</b> If the component is complex, please think about code splitting them to avoid too large bundle on pages that don't need them.
+<b>Note:</b> If the component is complex, please think about code splitting them to avoid too large bundles on pages that don't need them.
 </blockquote>

 #### Fetching data to render Wysiwyg components

 You can now transform HTML tags into React components.
 However, in some cases the data provided in the raw HTML you've received from your remote service won't be enough to display your component.
 For instance, you may have a `<product-name sku="VSK12" />` that is supposed to display the product's name.
 But all you have in the attributes is the SKU.
 This can be done by associating a `WysiwygNodeData` with your HTML node.

-Indeed, when you've created your `CustomWysiwyg` type, you have declared: `childNodes` (`JSON`) and `data` (`[WysiwygNodeData]`).
+Indeed, when you've created your GraphQL `CustomWysiwyg` type, you have declared: `childNodes` (`JSON`) and `data` (`[WysiwygNodeData]`).
 By default, `data` will always be empty.
 But you can tell the Wysiwyg loader to fetch data for some specific `childNodes` (that each represent an HTML tag).
 This means that for `product-name`, you will associate a new `data` element that will contain the whole product data needed to display the component.
 To do so, you need to follow these steps:

 1. (Server side) Add the product data to your GraphQL schema
     1. Make sure that your dependencies are up to date in your GraphQL module